Vincent Van Gogh died broken and penniless. He could not monetize his talent.

 Keith Ferrazzi is a big believer in the power of connections.
 In Never Eat Lunch Alone he gives three points for building and exploiting his database of people:

-In the end does it all come down to and ?
-Of course, I would think so because I'm a guy and, as the saying goes, “if the only tool you have is a hammer, every solution looks like a nail.”
-Still, the idealist in me would like to believe that besides talent and hard work there's more to success than just whom you know.
+In the end does it all come down to networking and marketing?
+Of course, I would think so because I’m a branding guy and, as the saying goes, “if the only tool you have is a hammer, every solution looks like a nail.”
+Still, the idealist in me would like to believe that besides talent and hard work there’s more to success than just whom you know.

 You know?